wesmar/KernelLeaker/README.md

 This approach is almost embarrassingly simple: find the address with the absolute minimum timing, then subtract 1MB (`0x100000` bytes).

-The 1MB offset correction is necessary because the kernel base itself is not always the lowest-timing address.
-Often, the memory region 1MB after the kernel base exhibits the absolute minimum timing.
-This likely reflects cache warming effects - kernel initialization code accesses structures at base+1MB more frequently than the base itself, creating persistent TLB and cache entries for that region.
+**Why the 1MB offset correction is necessary:**

+The kernel base itself is not always the lowest-timing address.
+Empirical testing reveals that the memory region at `kernel_base + 1MB` consistently exhibits the absolute minimum timing.
+This has a clear microarchitectural explanation:

+**1. Windows NT Kernel Image Structure:**
+- `kernel_base + 0x000000`: PE header and code sections (.text)
+- `kernel_base + 0x100000`: Data sections (.data, .rdata, initialized data, page tables)

+**2. Prefetcher Behavior:**
+- **Code sections** are often "cold" - executed once during initialization and rarely accessed afterward
+- **Data sections** contain frequently-accessed kernel structures (scheduler queues, memory management, process lists)
+- CPU prefetchers are optimized for data access patterns, not infrequently-executed code

+**3. Cache Warming Effect:**
+- The first MB of the kernel (PE header + initialization code) may be evicted from cache after boot
+- Subsequent data sections remain "hot" in L2/L3 cache due to continuous kernel operations
+- Hot cache entries create persistent TLB entries with lower access latency

+**4. Memory Access Patterns:**
+- Kernel initialization code executes once at boot time
+- Kernel data structures are accessed thousands of times per second during normal operation
+- This creates a measurable timing differential favoring the data section region

+**Analogy:** Think of a reference book.
+The table of contents (PE header) is consulted rarely, while frequently-referenced chapters (data sections) remain bookmarked and instantly accessible.
+The CPU cache behaves similarly - it keeps the "popular pages" readily available.

 The mathematical elegance of this approach is its robustness.
 Complex threshold calculations and statistical filters are fragile - they depend on assumptions about the noise distribution.
 Simply finding the minimum is parameter-free and works even if the overall timing distribution shifts.